funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 YCM needs a version of Vim with the timers feature to achieve full asynchronicity.
 This feature is available since Vim 7.4.1578.

+YCM provides powerful new functionality like signature help by using new features in Vim such as popup windows, and new APIs such as `pum_getpos`.
+This requires Vim 8.1.1875 and we strongly recommend using this version or later.

 ### Nasty bugs happen if I have the `vim-autoclose` plugin installed